-The cliffs around Cape Greco are perfect for lounging in the sun, and on calm days you can climb down to go swimming in the sea caves.
+The cliffs around Cape Greco are perfect for lounging in the sun, and on calm days you can climb down to swim in the sea caves.
 The waters around Cape Greco are a dreamy blue, and the rock formations are something out of this world.

 Zakopane is a Polish town in the extreme south of the country next to Slovakia.
 It’s in the Podhale region, nestled at the foot of the Tatra Mountains.
 It’s about 110 km from the central city of Krakow and will take you about two hours of drive time to get there by bus or car.

 The Carpathian Mountains are the second-highest mountain range in Europe, behind the Alps.
-Zakopane offers visitors a wide range of sports such as mountain biking, hiking, paragliding, and some of the cheapest skiing in Europe!
+Zakopane offers visitors a wide range of sports such as mountain biking, hiking, paragliding, and it’s a Polish fact that here is some of the cheapest skiing in Europe!

 Besides the iconic Matterhorn, the rest of Zermatt is surrounded by some colossal peaks, and at every turn, you’ll be astonished by the view.
 The charming village lies right below the iconic Matterhorn peak and is easily one of Switzerland’s best places to visit.

-I’m not much for capital cities, but Vilnius the capital of Lithuania is one of the most charming in Europe.
+I’m not much for capital cities, but Vilnius, the capital of Lithuania, is one of the most charming in Europe.
 Walk cobblestone streets in Europe’s largest old town.
-The city center here is the largest preserved example of baroque architecture in Europe.
+The city center here is the largest preserved example of European baroque architecture.
 It’s littered with Catholic and Orthodox churches.
 No matter where you are in the city, you can see the ever-present Gediminas’ Tower.

-Wandering here you’ll never be too far away from small cafes, charming shops, restaurants, art, and history.
-Vilnius is also close to Trakai Castle – one of the best places to visit in Europe!
+Wandering here, you’ll never be too far away from small cafes, charming shops, restaurants, art, and history.
+Vilnius is also close to Trakai Castle – one of Europe’s best places to visit!

 Mont St Michel, France

 Mont-Saint-Michel is a highlight for any trip to France, and Europe for that matter.
-The historical abbey-topped island sits in a picturesque bay and feels more at home in a fairytale than reality.
-The abbey was founded in 966 and held a claim that the archangel Michel had a role in its founding.
+The historical abbey-topped island sits in a picturesque bay and feels more at home in a fairytale than in reality.
+The abbey was founded in 966 and claimed that the archangel Michel had a role in its founding.

-For centuries, French Royalty supported it, survived the English Armies, and drew in pilgrims in search of religious knowledge.
-Now, Mont Saint Michel is an icon of France and a breathtaking sight to see.
+French Royalty supported it for centuries, and it drew in pilgrims searching for religious knowledge.
+All while it managed to withstand numerous English Armies over the centuries.
+Mont Saint Michel is an icon of France and a breathtaking sight to see.

 With the grand towers and spires of the abbey that sits atop the rock and the winding lanes and back alleyways to discover, it remains an enchanting place to explore that will have you feeling as if you are in a Disney movie.

-Many water forces surround the valley, and just driving into the village you’ll pass endless waterfalls.
+Many water forces surround the valley, and you’ll pass endless waterfalls just driving into the village.
 There are some excellent hiking opportunities around the Vals Valley, but the area is known for one main thing throughout Switzerland: the Vals spa and thermal pools.